AM5800/self_drifing_car/behavioral_cloning/Readme.md

 ## Image preprocessing
 I have tried to convert images to HSV colorspace.
 Intuition behind this decision is that change in the lighting conditions will mostly affect one channel - V. And all three channels are usually affected in RGB model making it harder for model to learn the dependency between channels.

 Another technique is image normalization (R/255-0.5; G/255-0.5; B/255-0.5).
 In theory it should speed up model convergence because model has to spend less effort adapting for constantly changing distribution in the input data.
 In practice I haven't noticed any speed up in covergence.
-Perharps Batch Normalization (discussed later) is just more beneficial.
+Perhaps Batch Normalization (discussed later) is just more beneficial.

 # Training
 I have tried lots of models with different parameters.
 But they have a lot in common:
 - Models use Convolutional layers with relu activation
 - Last layer contains single "node" - steering angle
-- Mean square error is used as validation loss funciton
+- Mean square error is used as validation loss function

 To minimize MSE I use Adam optimizer.
 And to find best network architecture and parameters I use grid search.
 In particular, with grid search I am optimizing:
 - Network architecture